danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 Looking in a mirror, I question
 if I am in the wrong.
 Maybe, at that moment, I’ll be able to just say no.
-Maybe it's an addiction —
+Maybe it's an addiction
 and maybe I don't have it.
 I know temptations are strong,
 but maybe I can handle them.
 Look at me,
 look at my siblings,
-look at my mother —
+look at my mother,
 we have existed, lived happily,
 because he gave him a chance to create a family.
 He made a bad action,